-What exactly is a duplex?
+Why is it called a duplex?

-The positives of a duplex
+The positives of owning a duplex

 Click here to learn how to sell your home fast before going on the market!